ArmandPhilippot/apeu/README.md

 To check the expected fields in the frontmatter, please consult the files in `src/lib/astro/collections`.

-To add a new language, you'll need to duplicate the `content/en` directory.

 ## Development

 Before starting, please follow the instructions in [Setup](#setup).